MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VII-National-Credit-Union-Administration/subchapter-A-Regulations-Affecting-Credit-Unions/part-708b-Mergers-Insured-Credit-Unions-into-Other-Credit-Unions-Voluntary-Termination-Conversion-Insured-Status/subpart-C-Forms/section-708b.302.md

 (d) Form certification to NCUA of member vote:

-Certification of Vote on Conversion to State Charter and Noninsured Status
+Certification of Vote on Conversion to State Charter and Non-federally insured Status

 We, the undersigned officers of the (insert name of converting credit union), certify the completion of the following actions: